gustavochm/phasepy/docs/source/equilibrium/phasepy.flash.rst

 Where, :math:`F` is the mole number and :math:`\hat{f}` is the effective fugacity.

-In the following code block examples for solving vapor liquid is  shown:
+In the following code block a flash calulation for vapor liquid equilibria it is  shown:

 >>> from phasepy import component, mixture, preos